ivangfr/spring-boot-user-pass-auth-one-time-token-login/README.md

 - ### movies-app

   A `Spring Boot` Java web application that provides a user interface for accessing movie information.
 To view the movie list, users must first register by providing a username, password, and email.
 Once registered, they can log in either with their username and password or by requesting a one-time token sent to their email.

+  To simulate emails being sent, we are using [`MailPit`](https://mailpit.axllent.org/), a lightweight email testing tool that captures and displays emails from your application in a web interface.
+It helps developers test email functionality without sending real emails.

 ## Prerequisites